 You can use this cash for whatever you fancy (although your lender might ask you why you are doing it and the reason might affect whether you’re approved).
 It might be to cover your child’s uni fees, to pay for a broken boiler… or, you guessed it, to pay off existing debts.
 This could be a great solution if you’re struggling to keep spiralling debts under control (or you just fancy paying off expensive debts to get a better deal – we’ll reveal all shortly).

 Why would you take on additional borrowing on your mortgage to clear debt?

 Okay, okay, we know what you’re probably thinking.
 Why the hell would you take on more debt to clear your current debts?!
 A mortgage is a debt in itself, after all!

 Well, there is a good reason (although it’s not going to be right for everybody!).
 Basically, mortgages tend to have much lower interest rates than most other kinds of loans.
 Interest is a charge that lenders make you pay for the pleasure of borrowing their money and is normally a percentage of the amount you owe them.

 An arranged overdraft is a loan that allows you to keep spending when you run out of money in your bank account.
 Normally, this kind of loan comes with interest rates that are between 19% and 40% APR.
 In other words, you’ll be charged between 19% and 40% of the amount you owe your lender each year.

 Now let’s compare that to a mortgage.
-As of April 2021, the average interest rate on UK mortgages was between 1.52% and 2.58% (Statista).
+Current mortgage rates are often between 2% and 6%.
 So, much, much lower!